kevinsoni2511/EDA-Projects-with-Pandas-Matplotlib-Seaborn/README.md

-🔍 Exploratory Data Analysis (EDA) on Public Datasets This repository contains an in-depth Exploratory Data Analysis (EDA) project using the Titanic dataset.
-The goal is to uncover patterns, identify key insights, and understand the structure of the data using popular Python libraries such as Pandas, Matplotlib, and Seaborn.
+🔍 Exploratory Data Analysis (EDA) on the Titanic Dataset Welcome to a hands-on Exploratory Data Analysis (EDA) project where we dive into the famous Titanic dataset to discover patterns, uncover hidden insights, and tell a story through data.

+Using powerful Python tools like Pandas, Matplotlib, and Seaborn, this project demonstrates how raw data can be transformed into meaningful visual insights.

+🚀 What You’ll Learn
+How to clean and prepare real-world data

+Extract summary statistics to understand the dataset

+Visualize relationships, distributions, and trends

+Answer key questions like:
+➡️ Who was more likely to survive?
+➡️ Did gender, class, or age matter?

-✅ Tools & Libraries
+🧰 Tools & Technologies
-Python
+Python 3

-Pandas – for data manipulation and cleaning
+🐼 Pandas – data manipulation & wrangling
+M

-Matplotlib – for basic plotting
+📊 Matplotlib – basic plots

-Seaborn – for advanced statistical visualizations
+🎨 Seaborn – advanced, elegant visualizations

-📊 Key Features
-Data loading and cleaning

-Handling missing values

-Descriptive statistics and summary insights

-Visualizations (distribution, correlation, survival patterns)

-Exploratory questions (e.g., who had higher survival chances?)
+📌 Highlights of the Analysis
+✅ Cleaned and explored missing data

+✅ Generated meaningful visualizations (histograms, heatmaps, boxplots)

+✅ Conducted correlation analysis between features

+✅ Formulated and answered exploratory survival-based questions

+📁 Dataset
+Titanic dataset from Kaggle or Seaborn’s built-in collection

+🎯 Ideal For
+Beginners looking to practice EDA

+Data science enthusiasts sharpening visualization skills

+Anyone curious about the Titanic story from a data perspective